lukso-network/LIPs/LSPs/LSP-9-Vault.md

 > <bytes4\> is the `functionSelector` called on the vault contract.
 Check [LSP2-ERC725YJSONSchema] to learn how to encode the key.

-If there is a function called on the account and the function does not exist, the fallback function lookup an address stored under the data key attached above and forwards the call to it with the value of the `msg.sender` and `msg.value` appended as extra calldata.
+If there is a function called on the vault and the function does not exist, the fallback function lookup an address stored under the data key attached above and forwards the call to it with the value of the `msg.sender` and `msg.value` appended as extra calldata.

 Check [LSP17-ContractExtension] and [LSP2-ERC725YJSONSchema] for more information.